mavryk-network/mavryk-protocol/docs/boreas/consensus.rst

 - the delegate's staking balance, and
 - 10 times the delegate's *deposit cap*, i.e. ``deposit_cap * 100 / deposit_percentage``.
 If the delegate has not set a frozen deposit limit, ``deposit_cap`` is its full balance.
 Otherwise ``deposit_cap`` is the minimum between its full balance and the frozen deposit limit set by the delegate.

 Let's take some examples.
-Say that the full balance of a delegate is ``1000`` tez.
+Say that the full balance of a delegate is ``1000`` mav.
-Then its theoretical maximum staking balance is ``10000`` tez.
+Then its theoretical maximum staking balance is ``10000`` mav.
 The following table lists some scenarios (assuming for simplicity no changes in the delegate's full and staking balances during the last 8 cycles).